ufo-kit/ufo-filters/docs/generators.rst

         Specifies the bit depth of raw files.

+    .. gobj:prop:: raw-pre-offset:ulong

+        Offset that is skipped before reading the next frame from the current file.

-    .. gobj:prop:: raw-offset:ulong
+    .. gobj:prop:: raw-post-offset:ulong

-        Sets the offset to the beginning of raw image in bytes.
+        Offset that is skipped after reading the last frame from the current file.

     .. gobj:prop:: type:enum